Oringineering/OdysseyRocket/BOM/README.md

 This estimate represents the approximate initial cost of constructing the Odyssey Rocket and Orion Flight Computer using the currently selected components.

-Prices may vary depending on supplier availability, shipping costs, and exchange rates.
+This also does NOT include other variable costs that must be taken into account in its construction so the true price is likely higher than this by a fair margin.
+Prices will vary based on supplier availability, shipping costs, and exchange rates.